briandfoy/perl_fisher/README.md

 ## How you can help

 * We need to control the domains somehow.
 * Find his blog articles and what not and add them to the repo.
-We need the raw content.
+We need the raw content: [Archive.org](https://web.archive.org/web/20200212094016/https://www.theperlfisher.com/)
 * Go through the back issues of Perl 6 Weekly and find all the links to his blogs.
 Create an issue when you find a link.
 * Probably a lot of other stuff.